 Stress-lowering activities vary from person-to-person, but examples include gentle stretching, yoga, mediation, walking or other gentle to moderate exercise, diffusing essential oils, acupressure pillows or rings, deep breathing exercises, and spending time in nature.

 Probiotics create a healthy environment in your gut—that is, the gut microbiome.
 In a healthy gut microbiome, the “good bacteria” is able to balance the “bad bacteria,” which prevents digestive issues.
 Probiotic-rich foods include kefir, kombucha, sauerkraut, kimchi, and plain yogurt.

 Eat a Sian Bian Guo

 Sui bian guo was first used medically by Chinese herbalists in the 5th century.
-It has been used in Traditional Chinese Medicine (TCM) to help with purification of blood, support of metabolism, digestion, detoxification, and increasing movement of the bowels.
+It has been used in Traditional Chinese Medicine (TCM) to help with supporting regularity.

 Take one sui bian guo daily after a meal.
 Make sure to drink 8oz-16oz of water along with the sui bian guo. (caution: the stone is still present in the fruit).

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.